Rescue & Jessica

 Written by Boston Marathon bombing survivors Jessica Kensky & Patrick Downes, Rescue & Jessica is based on their real-life experience with Jessica’s service dog Rescue.
 Rescue thought he’d grow up to be a Seeing Eye dog—it’s the family business, after all.
 When he gets the news that he’s better suited to being a service dog, he’s worried that he’s not up to the task.
 Then he meets Jessica, a girl whose life is turning out differently than the way she'd imagined it, too.
 Now Jessica needs Rescue by her side to help her accomplish everyday tasks.
 And it turns out that Rescue can help Jessica see after all: a way forward, together, one step at a time.
 An endnote from the authors tells more about the training and extraordinary abilities of service dogs, particularly their real-life best friend and black lab, Rescue.

-This book is the most personal work I've ever done, closely connecting my own personal experience, my work and my love for the city of Boston.
+This book is perhaps the most personal work I've ever done, closely connecting personal experience, work and love for the city of Boston.
 I was running the 2013 Boston Marathon as an unofficial (or "bandit") runner on Boylston Street when the first bomb exploded in front of me.
 12 seconds later, the second bomb detonated behind me.
-It was very close.
 I felt the concussion wave on my back, my ears rang and then, all around—pandemonium.
-Panic in my heart—I knew my wife and two boys (ages 8 & 6) had made their way to Boylston street's finish line and were somewhere nearby waiting to watch me pass.
-I had to find them.
+Panic in my heart—I knew my wife and two boys (ages 8 & 6 at the time) had made their way to Boylston street's finish line and were somewhere nearby waiting to watch me pass.
+Where were they?
 Were they ok?
-I had my cell phone (and a back-up battery, thankfully!) with me to track my miles.
-I abandoned the course and called my wife.
-She answered, said they all were ok.
+As I abandoned the course, my iPhone rang—it was Christy to say they all were ok.
 Thank God.
-I told her I was too and we agreed on a safe meeting place for the four of us.
 We met several very tense minutes later, shaken but relieved to be reunited.
-Unlike so many around us—like Patrick and Jessica—we escaped physical injury.
-But I struggled with post traumatic stress disorder in the aftermath.
+Unlike so many around us—like Patrick and Jessica—we escaped physical injury but I struggled with post traumatic stress disorder in the aftermath.

-In my own homemade effort to heal my psychological wounds, I tried to find some kind of silver lining or some deeper meaning to that day: What could I learn from it?
+In my own homemade effort to recover, I tried to find some kind of silver lining or some deeper meaning to that day: What could I learn from it?
 How could I help in a meaningful way using what I had learned?
 It was to no avail.
-Meaning was ever out of reach, like another marathon runner I could not outpace.
-Fortunately, with time, I at least found relative relief from the oppressive PTSD.
-I had even come to accept that the whole experience would always feel completely senseless.
-Pointless.
+Fortunately, with time, I found relief from the PTSD.
+I had even come to accept that the whole experience would always feel pointless.

 That's when I was asked by my dear friends at Candlewick Press to do this book and I saw the universe wink in the way that it sometimes does.
-At last, here was a chance to do something constructive and bring my own personal experiences to bear in a way I knew how.
-With Patrick and Jessica’s text, I would draw a picture book for young readers to help demystify what it means to be a person with disabilities, explain what it’s like to live and work with a Service Dog, and show that no matter what happens, there’s always some light at the end of the tunnel, somewhere.
+Here was a chance to do something constructive and bring my own personal experiences to bear in a way I knew how.
+With Patrick and Jessica’s text, I would draw a picture book for young readers to try to describe what its like to live with traumatic experience.
+To help to start to demystify what it means be a person with disabilities, show a part of what it’s like to live and work with a Service Dog, and show that no matter what happens, there’s always some light at the end of the tunnel, somewhere.

 Rescue & Jessica is proudly published by Candlewick Press in Somerville, Massachusetts.
 A portion of the proceeds from the sale of Rescue & Jessica will benefit NEADS, National Education for Assistance Dog Services, a non-profit organization that was established in 1976 and based in Princeton, Massachusetts.
 Their Service Dogs become an extension of their handlers and bring freedom, physical autonomy and relief from social isolation to their human partners who are deaf or have a disability.